-(2) The dollar amounts reported in the "Compensation Actually Paid to PEO" and "Average Compensation Actually Paid to non-PEO Named Executive Officers" columns represent the amount of "compensation actually paid" to these executive officers as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to these individuals during the applicable year.
+- Aldo J. Pagliari Senior Vice President-Finance and Chief Financial Officer - Thomas J. Ward Senior Vice President and President-Repair Systems and Information Group - Timothy L. Chambers Senior Vice President and President-Snap-on Tools Group - Anup R. Banerjee Former Senior Vice President-Human Resources and Chief Development Officer - (2) The dollar amounts reported in the "Compensation Actually Paid to PEO" and "Average Compensation Actually Paid to non-PEO Named Executive Officers" columns represent the amount of "compensation actually paid" to these executive officers as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to these individuals during the applicable year.

-Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns for the PEO and non-PEO NEOs was determined by reference to: (i) for stock options, a Black-Scholes value as of the relevant measurement date; (ii) for outstanding RSU awards from 2021, 2022 and 2023, the closing price on the applicable year-end dates or, in the case of vesting dates, the actual vesting price; and (iii) for the 2020 RSUs and PSUs granted in 2020 through 2023, the same valuation methodology as RSU awards discussed above except that year-end values are multiplied by the probability of achievement as of each such date.
+Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns for the PEO and non-PEO NEOs was determined by reference to: (i) for stock options and SARs, a Black-Scholes value as of the relevant measurement date; (ii) for outstanding RSU awards since 2021, the closing price on the applicable year-end dates

-(3) For the portion of compensation included in the "Compensation Actually Paid" columns that is based on the year-end stock price, \$288.84 was used for fiscal 2023.
-For PSUs that vested during the fiscal year, the values are based on the closing stock price on the vesting date, which was \$249.26 in fiscal 2023.
-For further information regarding the valuation of equity awards, see Note 13 to our Consolidated Financial Statements, and for information regarding the stock prices used to value equity awards in the rows corresponding to 2020 to 2022, see "Pay Versus Performance" in the Company's Proxy Statement for its 2023 Annual Meeting of Shareholders, which was filed with the SEC on March 10, 2023 (the "2023 Proxy Statement").
+- or, in the case of vesting dates, the actual vesting price; and (iii) for the 2020 RSUs and all PSUs, the same valuation methodology as RSU awards discussed above except that year-end values are multiplied by the probability of achievement as of each such date. - (3) For the portion of compensation included in the "Compensation Actually Paid" columns that is based on the year-end stock price, \$343.55 was used for fiscal 2024.
+For PSUs that vested during the fiscal year, the values are based on the closing stock price on the vesting date, which was \$269.00 in fiscal 2024.
+For further information regarding the valuation of equity awards, see Note 13 to our Consolidated Financial Statements, and for information regarding the stock prices used to value equity awards in the rows corresponding to 2020 to 2023, see "Pay Versus Performance" in the Company's Proxy Statements for its 2024 and 2023 Annual Meetings of Shareholders. - (4) The amounts reported in these columns for 2024 reflect the following adjustments from total compensation as reported in the Summary Compensation Table (the "SCT"):

-РЕО Average Non-PEO Total Compensation Reported in 2023 SCT \$10,574,757 \$2,880,969 Less: Value of Option Awards reported in SCT (1,323,023) (383,293) Less: Value of Stock Awards reported in SCT (5,532,076) (1,202,119) Less: Change in Pension Value in SCT (455,232) (139,019) Less: Fair value of awards granted in prior fiscal years that failed to vest Plus: Year-end value of awards granted in the fiscal year that are unvested and outstanding 7,612,450 1,625,158 Plus: Change in fair value of prior year awards that are unvested and outstanding 7,838,581 1,716,673 Plus: Change in fair value of prior year awards that vested in the fiscal year 315,496 77,852 Plus: Year-end value of options granted in fiscal year that are unvested and outstanding 1,508,537 437,038 Plus: Change in fair value of prior year options that are unvested and outstanding 409,847 128,925 Plus: Change in fair value of prior year options that vested in the fiscal year 287,011 79,944 Plus: Dividends paid on unvested awards Plus: Pension service cost in the fiscal year 26,174 Actual Compensation Paid for Fiscal Year 2023 \$21,236,348 \$5,248,302
+PEO Average Non-PEO Total Compensation Reported in 2024 SCT \$10,476,862 \$2,884,094 Less: Value of Option Awards reported in SCT (1,443,040) (370,555) Less: Value of Stock Awards reported in SCT (5,502,126) (1,093,889) Less: Change in Pension Value in SCT (499,568) (274,786) Less: Fair value of awards granted in prior fiscal years that failed to vest Plus: Year-end value of awards granted in the fiscal year that are unvested and outstanding 7,026,972 1,397,046 Plus: Change in fair value of prior year awards that are unvested and outstanding (1,179,351) (187,135) Plus: Change in fair value of prior year awards that vested in the fiscal year (922,774) (204,516) Plus: Year-end value of options granted in fiscal year that are unvested and outstanding 2,009,380 514,464 Plus: Change in fair value of prior year options that are unvested and outstanding 610,752 166,606 Plus: Change in fair value of prior year options that vested in the fiscal year (126,991) (39,834) Plus: Dividends paid on unvested awards Plus: Pension service cost in the fiscal year 28,292 Actual Compensation Paid for Fiscal Year 2024 \$10,450,116 \$2,819,787